What is a Community College?

 - Smaller Class Sizes – Because community colleges are often smaller than four-year schools, their class sizes also tend to be smaller.
 This is good news for students who enjoy personal interaction with their instructors or may need a bit more help in the academic realm.
 Even online classes provide time and access for students to interact with their instructors and other students.

 - Partnership with Businesses – A relatively new trend with many community colleges is the ability to partner with local businesses.
-Community colleges offer training programs for those businesses, ensuring students that complete those program have marketable skills at graduation.
+Community colleges offer training programs for those businesses, ensuring students who complete those programs have marketable skills at graduation.
 Some partnerships even include job placement after graduation.

 What can I afford?